kencul/piSynth/src/05_pluck_synth/README.md

 ## Code Breakdown

-This synth replaces the sine oscillator from the previous version with a Karplus-Strong plucked string model.
+This synth replaces the sine oscillator from the previous version with a waveguide plucked string model.
 The core idea is a circular delay line seeded with a triangle wave that circulates through a one-pole lowpass filter in a feedback loop.
 Each pass attenuates high frequencies slightly more than low ones, producing the natural brightness-to-warmth decay of a plucked string.

-### Karplus-Strong Model
+### Waveguide Model

 The delay line length determines pitch: `delay_len = sample_rate / f0 - 0.5`.
 The `- 0.5` compensates for the half-sample delay introduced by the averaging lowpass filter, which improves tuning accuracy.
 Fractional delay is handled with linear interpolation between adjacent samples so non-integer delay lengths are exact.